-An insurance banker for the past 15 years, Amrit David supports management teams, private equity firms and alternative capital providers across a variety of transactions in the insurance brokerage space.
+An insurance banker for the past 15 years and managing director in the International Investment Bank at Barclays, Amrit David supports management teams, private equity firms and alternative capital providers across a variety of transactions in the insurance brokerage space.
 At the forefront of his efforts are supporting management teams and building out their business, which has meant advising them on transactions as well as finding the right capital partner and helping arrange the financing.
 We recently sat down to discuss brokerage M&A and alternative capital from the capital players’ perspective. —Editor

 We’ve talked previously about the growing pool of alternative capital parties who are interested in this sector, in addition to the typical private equity firm.
 Can you talk a little bit about who those parties are and why they’re so interested in this segment?

 There are four broad pools of alternative capital providers outside of private equity.
 The first two are pension plans and sovereign wealth funds, both of which manage money on behalf of governments, states, provinces, municipalities or other similar organizations.
 The third is family offices, which manage money on behalf of wealthy families or groups of families.
 And lastly, there are what I call structured funds.
 This is a pretty broad bucket but tends to include parties like credit funds, long-term funds and other pools of capital that can generally be flexible in their form, structure or term of their investment.
 Across all of these, they’re largely managed by investment professionals who have come from the investing industry, and, broadly, they’re all looking for return opportunities where immediate liquidity or near-term liquidity isn’t an issue.
 As they’ve looked through the landscape of insurance brokerages, there has been a pretty attractive opportunity set.